Search engine optimization (SEO) is not mysticism.

 And you don’t need a college degree, enrollment in a specific course, or years of apprenticeship to do it (but they couldn’t help).

-SEO beginners can become technically proficient in SEO, but it will take time.
+SEO beginners can become proficient in technical SEO, but it will take time.

 Here we’ll show you:

-All of this is provided with the understanding that because SEO is tied to technology it’s a changing science and there will be a need for continuing education.
+All of this is provided with the understanding that because search engine optimization is tied to technology, it’s a changing science and there will be a need for continuing education.